 There were no changes to the rail sector emissions inventories between 2016v1 and 2016v2 aside from updating emissions for seven rail yards in Georgia.
+There were no changes between the 2016v2 and 2016v3 rail emissions.
 The rail sector includes all locomotives in the NEI nonpoint data category.
-The 2016v1 inventory SCCs are shown in Table 2-26.
+The rail sector SCCs are shown in Table 2-22.
 This sector excludes railway maintenance activities.
 Railway maintenance emissions are included in the nonroad sector.
 The point source yard locomotives are included in the ptnonipm sector.
 In 2014NEIv2, rail yard locomotive emissions were present in both the nonpoint (rail sector) and point (ptnonipm sector) inventories.
-For the 2016v1 and 2016v2 platforms, rail yard locomotive emissions are only in the point inventory / ptnonipm sector.
-Therefore, SCC 2285002010 is not present in the 2016v1 platform rail sector, except in three California counties.
-The California Air Resources Board (CARB) submitted rail emissions, including rail yards, for 2016v1 platform.
+For the 2016v1 and 2016v2 platforms, rail yard locomotive emissions are only in the ptnonipm sector of the point inventory.
+Therefore, SCC 2285002010 is not present in the rail sector, except in three California counties because the California Air

+Resources Board (CARB) submitted rail emissions, including rail yards, for 2016v1 platform.
 In three counties, CARB's rail yard emissions could not be mapped to point source rail yards, and so those counties' emissions were included in the rail sector.

-Table 2-26.
+Table 2-22.
 2016v1 SCCs for the Rail Sector